InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

 Dynamic Objects
 ===============

-Dynamic objects are structures similar to properties and methods during execution but not during building.
-This helps to create objects which are not static by type or format.
-Having created an instance of such object makes possible to bind a set of properties to it; having assigned a link to the dynamic object, one can refer to yet non-described properties.
+Dynamic objects expose members such as properties and methods at run time, instead of in at compile time.
+This enables you to create objects to work with structures that do not match a static type or format.
+Having created an instance of such object makes possible to bind a set of properties to it.
-This behavior is made possible by 'late binding' with assitance of keyword ``dynamic``.
+This behavior is made possible by 'late binding' with using of keyword ``dynamic``.
 Basic usage of dynamic objects is processing of non-structured and non-formalized data.

 Creating Dynamic Objects
 ------------------------